LangUMS/langums/README.md

 #### How to put text consisting of several lines in the code?

-Use multi-line strings with `"""` e.g.
+You can add multi-line strings in the code with `"""` e.g.

 ```
 set_mission_objectives("""My multi-line string